Maacaa0/workout_timer/README.md

 A simple timer application built with HTML, CSS, and JavaScript.

-The Timer App is a web-based application that allows users to set timers and track the remaining time of their workout/tabata.
+The Timer App is a web-based application that allows users to set timers, track the remaining time of their workout/tabata and save custom workouts.
 It provides a user-friendly interface for managing timer efficiently.

 ![Vrstva 1](https://github.com/Maacaa0/workout_timer/assets/102512313/089e6b6e-18db-4dd9-982a-06ebedd56676)